UMD-CS-STICs/389Lspring18/codelabs/codelab-07/README.md

 ### Overview

 In this codelab you will gain experience with Lambda and API Gateway by writing a serverless Slack chat bot.
 You will also gain experience with both using a third-party REST API and make your own REST endpoint.
+This codelab is based off of an [online tutorial](https://chatbotslife.com/write-a-serverless-slack-chat-bot-using-aws-e2d2432c380e) by Rigel Di Scala at ChatBotsLife.
 The required steps to successfully complete this codelab can be summarized as follows:

 Part 1: Setting Up Slack Chat Bot
 You will create a new Slack App and associated Bot.
 You will additionally generate the Oauth tokens you will need to